nardoz-dev/LiVeSe/docs/1stdelivery/evaluation.md

 > Device As : Network Performance(packets lost/data Rate + Power Consumption)

-> Edge Proxy/Gateway As: Amount of Data collected, Possible Edge Computation of instant data and subsequent sent.
+> AWS : Amount of Data collected, Possible node  Computation of instant data and subsequent sent.

 >Cloud Base As:  Communication protocols with proxies and clients portal , Type of Service and Knoledge offered
 and Overall Costs(data rates exchanges with cloud platform + device/proxy cost)